habedi/cogitator/benches/README.md

-This script reads the JSONL file, loads its configuration from `benches.yml` and merges with CLI options, extracts the final answer from the raw model output (using the configured extractor type: heuristic or LLM), compares it to the correct answer, and calculates the accuracy for each CoT method present in the result file.
+This script reads the JSONL file, loads its configuration from `benches.yml` and merges with CLI options, extracts the final answer from the raw model output (using the configured extractor type: heuristic or LLM), compares it to the correct answer, and calculates the accuracy for each CoT strategy present in the result file.
 It then shows a summary table.
 See `poetry run python benches/evaluate.py --help` for evaluation-specific options.

 ### Configuration (`benches.yml`)